jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Techvolution battle](/img\diagrams\techvolution-battle.png)

 I was a theatre usher/projectionist back then and saw it all first hand.
 Some movies were great, but most were bland: comedies, tragedies, dramas, suspense, all genres usually fell flat.
 Theatres were over-priced and often empty.
 Customers were unhappy and often told me so.
-The industry didn't care.
-On the back of strong DVD sales, they gave themselves lavish paychecks, banquets, and award shows.
+Regardless, the industry didn't care because, on the back of strong DVD sales, they were busy enjoying lavish paychecks, banquets, and award shows.

 Any consideration of upgrading their customers to the Internet Age was not-existent.

 The industry wasn't going to throw away the DVD.
 Instead, they double-downed on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 They increased the dark majic of marketing, special effects, and celebrity culture.
 The Hollywood hierarchy was happy the way things were.
 They (thought) they controlled the digital technology lever of power.
 Their business model was to ration access to it.
 That's why a movie was released in theatres, then on DVD, and finally on television months and years apart.

-In swooped the internet Jedi on an ethernet chandelier.
+In swooped internet Jedi on an ethernet chandelier.
 Unknown and unpaid technologists created BitTorrent sites (2008).
 Although filled with computer viruses, lousy picture quality, and poorly designed user interfaces, these sites gave regular people movies on the internet.

 With the lever of power in both hands, DVDs faced off against internet streaming.
 The Industrial Age faced off against the Internet Age.